philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 crun bash dDocentHPC.bash mkBAM config.5.cssl
 ```

 If all of that is set you should be able to run dDocentHPC and map your reads by executing the sbatch file in each directory.
-Navigate to each directory and run the following.
+Navigate to the `test_mapping` directory and run the following.

 ```
 sbatch dDocentHPC_ODU.sbatch
 ```

+Even though we are working with a reduced dataset this mapping step can take a while (~20-25 minutes), so this is a good time to take a break!

 After we have generated the .bam files we need to filter them.
 This can be done just by editing the sbatch file to un-comment the appopriate line in your sbatch file and rerunning.